dianeooty/leaflet-challenge/README.md

         };
     };

-    // Use geoJson to filter data
+    // Use geoJson to add circle markers locations/style and popups with earthquake information L.geoJson(data, {
-    L.geoJson(data, {
         // Create circle markers using features with latitude and longitude
         pointToLayer: function (feature, latlng) {